Getting to Know Matt

 I saw this vision through and while my greatest satisfaction comes from helping people, I have received many professional honors.

 I’m thankful for the success I have and give back to the legal profession as well.
-I am an adjunct professor at Loyola University Chicago School of Law (my alma matter) where I teach Advanced Trial Advocacy.
+I am an adjunct professor at Loyola University Chicago School of Law (my alma mater) where I teach Advanced Trial Advocacy.
 In addition, I have authored articles in legal periodicals and have been a regular speaker at legal seminars throughout the country on various topics related to trial advocacy.
 In addition to giving back to the legal profession, I give my time and money generously to many charitable causes, too numerous to list here.

 When I’m not at work, I dedicate most of my time to my three awesome children.
 I try to in-still in them the same values my parents instilled in me.
 If I’m half as good of a parent as they were, I win.
 I love to win!